dalibo/ldap2pg/docs/cli.md

   -v, --verbose count     Increase log verbosity.
   -V, --version           Show version and exit. (default true)

+Optional argument dbname is alternatively the database name or a conninfo string or an URI.
+See man psql(1) for more information.

 By default, ldap2pg runs in dry mode. ldap2pg requires a configuration file to describe LDAP searches and mappings.